Magento 2 Search Settings and Terms

 Magento 2 Search Terms

-Monitoring the search terms applied by users can help you learn the actual product demand and improve current sales rates.
+Monitoring the Magento search keywords applied by users can help you learn the actual product demand and improve current sales rates.
 If potential customers didn’t find the desired product in the catalog, you can direct them to another product rather than leaving them to hold an empty bag.

 Here are several ways you can use the users’ search results to better the sales: